To celebrate the milestone 200th edition, I’ve invited a special guest onto the show to interview me.

 Chris was keen to interview Roger with a view to getting behind the scenes.
 To find out more about his motivations and philosophies.
 Even though they are close friends, much of that friendship revolves around business.
 This was an opportunity for Chris to dig a little deeper.
 To find out more about the man behind the marketing persona.

 Roger was working long hours in his corporate role.
-Travelling extensively and eating a drinking far too much.
+Travelling extensively and eating and drinking far too much.
 His wife dragged him (literally) along to a fitness class called Body Combat.
 After enjoying the class Roger went onto take a fitness diploma and became a Body Combat instructor.
 He soon started teaching classes all over Edinburgh and followed by training in Body Balance.
 And then a diploma in teaching Yoga.
 Teaching up to 9 sessions a week created a unique balance in Roger’s work life.

 When he was still a young marketing assistant, Roger attended a corporate strategy away week.
 He discovered the joys of people overly complicating strategy and littering it with management speak and gobbledegook.
-This was the beginning of a career long obsession with keeping marketing simple.
+This was the beginning of a career-long obsession with keeping marketing simple.
 Roger became known as a customer champion in the companies he worked for.
 He tried to fight back against the complexity and to make the companies see the benefits of a true customer focus.

 Chris was keen to explore why marketing often fails the customers.
 And why it can become too complicated.
 Roger feels that marketing doesn’t work in some companies because they do not focus enough on the customer.
-Profit might be the key driver and customer takes second place.
-The reality is that a true customer focus and an obsessive understanding of the customer, can mean happier customers and more profit in the long term.
+Profit might be the key driver and the customer takes second place.
+The reality is that a true customer focus and an obsessive understanding of the customer can mean happier customers and more profit in the long term.
 But some people don’t seem to get this.

-Also some marketers focus entirely on the communications aspects.
+Also, some marketers focus entirely on the communications aspects.
 They again miss out on the benefit of customer understanding and the other parts of the marketing mix.

 Roger’s book is going to weave stories collected over 25 years into his simple method for putting together a marketing strategy.
-He’s almost completed the narrative and now intends to add real life case studies to complete the book.
+He’s almost completed the narrative and now intends to add real-life case studies to complete the book.
 Then the editing process will begin with publishing following after that.
 Soon after becoming a fitness instructor, Roger and his wife, Trisha, adopted a little boy.
 This was another turning point in his life and another moment that contributed to leaving corporate life to set up in business as an independent consultant.
 He explains how he achieved a balanced life as a result and how important family is.

 - Follow Roger on Twitter